×

 Types of broken heart syndrome

-• Apical: Most of the cases are belonging to this type making it one of the most common types.
+• Apical: Most of the cases belong to this type, making it one of the most common types.
 In this, the lower half of the heart is affected.

 • Mid-ventricular: The middle part of the heart’s lower chambers (ventricles) are affected.
 The affected area looks like a ring or belt around the heart.
 The areas of the heart that are above and below the ring function perfectly.